kobortor/Mini-Metro-Remake/readme.md

 This is an remake of the game "Mini Metro" for an ICS 4U project.
 The game is available through a variet of outlets, all of which you can find on the game's [official page](https://dinopoloclub.com/minimetro/).

+## How to install (Visual Studio only)
+This project uses SFML (Simple & Fast Media Library) to render graphics in C++.
+Go to [the sfml download page](https://www.sfml-dev.org/download.php), and download the most recent version for your compiler.
+MAKE SURE YOU ARE USING THE CORRECT BIT VERSION (32-bit and 64-bit is different)
+Afterwards, in your Visual Studio project go under `Project -> C/C++ -> General -> Additional Include Directories` and add `sfml folder>/include/`.
+Next, include the libraries by going under `Project -> Linker -> Additional Library Directories` and include `<sfml folder>/lib/`.
+Next, specify the .lib files you want to include by adding them under `Project -> Linker -> Input`.
+You should include `sfml-graphics-d.lib`, `sfml-system-d.lib`, `sfml-main-d.lib`, `sfml-window-d.lib`.
+If you want to build for **RELEASE** rather than **DEBUG**, then just remove the appended `-d`.
+Once you are done, you should be able to build the project, but if you run, you will get an error.
+This is because your executable cannot find the run-time libraries needed.
+To help it find it, move the libraries from `<sfml folder>/bin/` next to your executable.

+If you are still confused, there are official tutorials available for [Visual Studio](https://www.sfml-dev.org/tutorials/2.0/start-vc.php) (or if you reeeeeeallllllyyy prefer) [Code::Blocks MinGW](https://www.sfml-dev.org/tutorials/2.0/start-cb.php).

 ## File Specifications
 maplist.txt will contain the name of the map on a line, followed by the location of the file on the next line